 The Helicopter Story

 Lately several women have asked me to include information in my blog that could be helpful for someone who wants to recover from an eating disorder.
 I thought we could start at the beginning with the Helicopter Story.
-The Helicopter Story was written by the Reiffs -- brilliant nutritionists in Washington State -- and I have used it with my clients for almost 18 years.
+The Helicopter Story was written by the Reiffs -- brilliant dietitians in Washington State -- and I have used it with my clients for almost 18 years.
 It is by far the most accurate and provoking explanation I've ever read of the causes of an eating disorder.
 I invite all of you to read it and let me know what you found out about yourself!

 The Helicopter Story